ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 - Unable to build `micronaut-elasticsearch-native`.
 See [Issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/micronaut-elasticsearch#issues)

-- Checking the Final Memory Usage column, `Quarkus` native apps have better memory utilization (after load tests) than `Micronaut` and `Spring Boot` ones; In this experiment, I set **256MiB** the container limit memory.
-If I reduce the container limit memmory to **128MiB**, all `Micronaut` native apps will have memory issues.
+- Checking the Final Memory Usage column, `Quarkus` native apps have better memory utilization (after load tests) than `Micronaut` and `Spring Boot` ones; In this experiment, we set **256MiB** the container limit memory.
+If we reduce the container limit memmory to **128MiB**, all `Micronaut` native apps will have memory issues.
 For `Quarkus` native apps, I was able to reduce the container limit memmory to even **64MiB**.
 Below it, the apps performance will degrade.

 - Comparing `Ab Testing Time` with `Ab Testing Time 2` columns, we can see that JVM was able to perform some runtime optimizations, making the JVM applications to perform faster on the second ab test run.